Dr. Christl Verduyn (CM, FRSC)

 Christl Verduyn's research interests include Canadian and Québécois literatures; women's writing and criticism; multiculturalism and minority writing; life writing and archival approaches to literature; and the interdisciplinary field of Canadian studies.
 She has published books, special issues of journals, articles (See Publications), and reviews in these areas, and has been an active participant in and organizer of conferences in them as well.
 Her research has been generously supported over the years by grants from the Social Sciences and Humanities Council of Canada and the Canadian Federation for the Humanities.

-- Critical Collaborations: Indigeneity, Diaspora, and Ecology in Canadian Literary Studies (with S. Kamboureli, Wilfrid Laurier University Press, 2014)
+- 2014 Critical Collaborations: Indigeneity, Diaspora, and Ecology in Canadian Literary Studies (with S. Kamboureli).
+Waterloo: Wilfrid Laurier University Press, 2014.
+286 pp.

-- Identity, Community, Nation: Essays on Canadian Writing (with D. Schaub).
+- 2002 Identity, Community and Nation: Essays on Canadian Literature (with D. Schaub).
 Jerusalem: The Hebrew University Magnes Press, 2002.
 228 pp.